YOGA FOR RECOVERY

 Through a network of studios across the 5-county Philadelphia area, Transformation Yoga Project provides gentle, mindfulness-based yoga to individuals in recovery as well as loved ones affected by the disease of addiction.
 Our instructors, trained in trauma-sensitive yoga, provide classes at local treatment and rehabilitation centers, recovery residences, and community wellness centers.
-To find a class near you, please visit the Yoga for Recovery schedule on our Calendar page.

-Transformation Yoga Project partners with community yoga studios to offer Yoga for Recovery classes.
-Yoga for Recovery provides a supportive environment to observe stillness, allow emotions to surface without fear of judgment, and create healthy relationships with others in recovery.
-Family and friends are welcome.
+Transformation Yoga Project partners with community yoga studios to offer Transformation Yoga classes.
+These community classes provide a supportive environment to observe stillness, allow emotions to surface without fear of judgment, and create healthy relationships with others.
+All are welcome.
 No experience is needed.
-A suggested donation of $10 is recommended but not required.
+A suggested donation of $10 is recommended, but not required.
 Check the Calendar for the Transformation Yoga class schedule.

 ADDICTION TREATMENT Facilities

-Transformation Yoga Project works with in-patient and out-patient addiction treatment programs to incorporate mindfulness-based yoga practices into their treatment protocols.
+Transformation Yoga Project works with inpatient and outpatient addiction treatment programs to incorporate mindfulness-based yoga practices into their treatment protocols.
 Yoga complements existing treatment modalities.
-Participants often find that yoga helps them relieve stress and helps establish a body-mind connection which is an important element in recovery.
+Participants often find that yoga helps them relieve stress and helps establish a body-mind connection, an important element in recovery.
 Daily yoga also provides a way to release tension and aggression, is a natural mood booster, and promotes overall well-being.
 Yoga is a natural companion to 12-Step based recovery because they share many of the same principles and teach participants how to apply these principles in daily life.